rsousa-ciandt/tc-unix/README.md

 1. `0-bring_me_home` change the current directory to user home
 2. `1-listfiles` list the content of current directory as list (long) format
 3. `2-listmorefiles` as the `1-listfiles`, but listing also the hidden files
 4. `3-back` return to last directory
+5. `4-lists` list the content of current, father or current and `/boot` directory